kubernetes-sigs/azuredisk-csi-driver/docs/node-driven-attach-detach.md

    node-driven attach through the WireServer endpoint.

 > [!IMPORTANT]
-> The `NodeDrivenAttachDetach` feature gate only gates newly created volumes.
+> Keep the `NodeDrivenAttachDetach` feature gate enabled for the full lifetime
-> Existing PVs, dynamic or static, that already carry the correct QAD
+> of every node-driven volume.
+Existing PV annotations do not bypass the gate;
-> configuration (the `attach-sequence` annotation) continue to be serviced
+> disabling it prevents the driver from completing the QAD attach and detach
-> through the node-driven path even when the gate is disabled.
+> paths.

 ## Limitations